-Several studies reported a cubic $(Fd\bar{3}m)$ to tetragonal $(I4_1/amd)$ distortion of the lattice accompanying T_N [25, 31, 32], although high resolution x-ray diffraction studies by Barton et al. [26] revealed that the tetragonal distortion occurs at $T_S = 16$ K, a few degrees below the T_N , and it has a nonmagnetic origin since no anomalies occur in the heat capacity data near T_S [26].
-Moreover, the degree of tetragonality progressively increases with decreasing temperature [26].
-This cubic-to-tetragonal structural phase transition was attributed to local Jahn-Teller effects [26], which lift the degeneracy of the t{2g} states by minimizing the energy of the d{xz} and d{yz} Co-3d suborbitals.
-The closeness between the magnetic and structural transition temperatures reveals the existence of competing spin-orbit coupling and Jahn-Teller effects in GCO [26, 31, 32].
-Currently, there exists a fair amount of debate on the fact that T_S is below the T_N , which is uncommon when compared to other spinels that exhibit magnetostructural quantum phase transitions [33-45].
+Several studies reported a cubic $(Fd\bar{3}m)$ to tetragonal $(I4_1/amd)$ distortion of the lattice accompanying T_N [25,31,32], although high-resolution x-ray diffraction studies by Barton et al. [26] revealed that the tetragonal distortion of $\sim 0.1\%$ in the lattice parameters occurs at $T_S = 16$ K, a few degrees below T_N , along with modulation of the Co-O bonds in the CoO6 octahedra.
+However, it likely has a nonmagnetic origin since no anomalies occur in the heat capacity and magnetic susceptibility data near T_S [26].
+Also, the degree of tetragonality progressively increases with decreasing temperature [26].
+This cubic-to-tetragonal structural phase transition was attributed to local Jahn-Teller effects [26], which lift the degeneracy of the t{2g} states by minimizing the energy of the d{xz} and d{yz} Co-3d suborbitals [33].
+The closeness between the magnetic and structural transition temperatures reveals the existence of competing spin-orbit coupling and Jahn-Teller effects in GCO [26,31-33].
+Currently, there exists a fair amount of debate regarding the fact that T_S is below the T_N , which is uncommon when compared to other spinels that exhibit magnetostructural quantum phase transitions [34-46].

-A systematic investigation of the temperaturedependent lattice dynamics is required to pin down the nature of transitions occurring near T_S and T_N in GCO.
-The only previously reported Raman studies in GCO are those of Koringstein et al. [46], which reported the observation of three Raman-active modes $(A{1g}, T{2g}(1),$ and $E_g)$ in GCO.
-However, these studies were done at only two temperatures, 200 K and 400 K, which are much higher than the T_S and T_N .
-Also, the only yet reported infrared (IR) study in GCO was performed by Preudhomme and Tarte [47] at 300 K, which reported the observation of four IR-active modes (T{1u}) .
+A systematic investigation of the temperature-dependent lattice dynamics is required to pin down the nature of transitions occurring near T_S and T_N in GCO.
+The only previously reported Raman studies in GCO are those of Koringstein et al. [47], which reported the observation of three Raman-active modes $[A{1g}, T{2g}(1), \text{ and } E_g]$ in GCO.
+However, these studies were done at only two temperatures, 200 and 400 K, which are much higher than the T_S and T_N .
+Also, the only yet reported infrared (IR) study in GCO was performed by Preudhomme and Tarte [48] at 300 K, which reported the observation of four IR-active modes (T{1u}) .

-In this work, we perform detailed temperaturedependent Raman measurements covering the temperature range 5K to 300K with a focus on the changes occurring in the Raman-active modes as the temperature is lowered through T_N and T_S .
-Notably, our low-temperature Raman measurements confirm that the structural phase transition in GCO follows the magnetic phase transition, as first reported by Barton et al. [26]using x-ray diffraction measurements.
-We observe noticeable changes in the line parameters of the $E{\rm g}$ and T{2g} modes, which are associated with the modulation of the Co-O bonds in CoO6 octahedra, near the $T{\rm N}$ and $T{\rm S}$.
+In this work, we perform detailed temperature-dependent Raman measurements covering the temperature range of 5 to 300 K with a focus on the changes occurring in the Ramanactive modes as the temperature is lowered through T_N and T_S .
+Notably, our low-temperature Raman measurements confirm that the structural phase transition in GCO follows the magnetic phase transition, as first reported by Barton et al. [26] using x-ray diffraction measurements.
+We observe noticeable changes in the line parameters of the E_g and T{2g} modes, which are associated with the modulation of the Co-O bonds in CoO_6 octahedra, near the T_N and T_S .
 We further report the observation of three (out of four) symmetry-allowed IR-active T{1u} modes along with two satellite modes likely appearing due to the local symmetry breaking.
-In addition, computational studies of the lattice modes using density-functional theory (DFT+U) calculations are presented, revealing the presence of moderate spin-phonon coupling in GCO.
-A systematic analysis of the Heisenberg spin Hamiltonian suggests that the magnetic-exchange interactions up to the third nearest neighbors are required to accurately describe the low-temperature AFM ordering in GCO.
-Besides, we also briefly comment on the problems encountered in the DFT+U calculations involving the orbital occupation of Co-3d orbitals located at the magnetically frustrated sites in GCO.
+In addition, computational studies of the lattice modes using density functional theory (DFT+U) calculations are presented, revealing the presence of moderate spin-phonon coupling in GCO.
+A systematic analysis of the Heisenberg spin Hamiltonian suggests that the magnetic-exchange interactions up to the third-nearest neighbors are required to accurately describe the low-temperature AFM ordering in GCO.
+In addition, we also briefly comment on the problems encountered in the DFT+U calculations involving the orbital occupation of Co-3d orbitals located at the magnetically frustrated sites in GCO.